Back to Pirates of the Caribbean Character Index

 - Beard of Evil: Monk has a beard.

-- Butt-Monkey: Monk serves as this during the final duel in the cave; he gets one of his swords stolen by Jack, shoved into a pool of water by Jack and Will (individually), spends most of the duel trying to get his head out of a bucket, and once he manages to get his head out of the bucket, gets hit in the face by Elizabeth.
+- Butt-Monkey: Monk serves as this during the final duel in the cave; he gets one of his swords stolen by Jack, shoved into a pool of water by Jack, briefly duels Will before getting his head shoved into a bucket and then knocked into the water (again), spends most of the fight trying to get his head out of the bucket, and once he manages to get his head out of said bucket, takes a staff to the face by Elizabeth.
+It doesn't end there: Elizabeth and Will promptly shish-kebab him with Weatherby and Jacoby before blowing them up with a bomb.

 - Impaled with Extreme Prejudice: Will and Elizabeth run a gaff through both of them as well as Jacoby when they're all skeletal.
 They then place a bomb inside Jacoby and push the three pirates out of the moonlight before they can throw the bomb away and avoid being blown up.